 So when someone recently challenged me to complete a month of self-portrait work, I said hell. no!
 Why would I want to do that?!
 Well, it turns out that there are many things to be learned from the self-portrait process, and once I really thought about how challenging it would be for me, my ambition took over, and I said yes.

-Throughout the month of June, then, I plan to complete nine self-portraits: three installments of three images each.
+Throughout the summer, then, I plan to complete nine self-portraits: three installments of three images each.
 These numbers aren’t random; I chose them because of their significance in Asian culture, and therefore their significance to me.

 So stay tuned for these images and for the stories I have to tell!
 I’m nervous but excited… I’ve already begun working on the first installment and while I know I’ll be nervous about sharing it, I’m already pleased with how cathartic the self-portrait process really is.

 Watch this space or follow me on Instagram (@shimphotography), where I'll post the portraits as I complete them.
 Visit my blog for more info behind the images.